top of page

 Let's say someone asks you for a favor Wednesday night, but Thursday morning you have a big presentation at work.
 To set yourself up for success you'll want to rehearse your presentation material and get a good night's rest the night before.
 To take on a last minute task Wednesday night may keep you from the prep work and sleep you need.
 So in this situation you would say "I'm sorry, I'm not available."
 When you consider what takes your physical, emotional and spiritual energy before making a commitment, it will help you to say "yes" or "no" with confidence and significantly reduce your stress.

 4. Drink water frequently!
-Not only will staying hydrated keep you from getting headaches and fatigue, it will force you to get up and walk to the restroom.
-That 3 minute bathroom break will do wonders for you.
-It will force a mental break, walking to the restroom will oxygenate your blood reducing stress, and if you're working in an office it provides opportunities to connect with others along the way.
+Staying hydrated will keep your body functioning properly, reduce headaches and fatigue, promote mental clarity, and will also force you to get up and walk to the restroom.
+Believe it or not, that 3-minute bathroom break will do wonders for your mental health.
+It will force a much-needed mental break you may otherwise not have.
+Just by walking to the restroom for that short time will oxygenate your blood reducing stress, give you a fresh perspective, and if you're working in an office, it provides opportunities to connect with others along the way.

 5. Think only about the next thing!
 When we have a lot to do thinking about all we have to do is overwhelming.
 Any time you have a daunting assignment, task, or list of things to do, focus on “what comes next”.
 What is the very next thing you need to do?
 Focus on doing that next thing and focus on doing it well.
 And once that’s completed, focus on the next thing that comes after that.
 You can do one thing at a time and if you’ve scheduled out your day, you will be able to accomplish that next thing well.